 Top 10 Clinical Trials That Went Horribly Wrong

-Clinical trials are the most important step in getting a drug approved by the FDA, and without them, no one would know if their medicines were safe.
+Clinical trials are the most important step in getting a drug approved by the FDA.
+Without them, no one would know if their medicines were safe.
 The vast majority of the time, these trials go well, and the medicine is approved for general use.
 But every once in a while, a clinical trial goes horribly wrong.
-Keep reading to learn about ten of these famous incidents that medical companies try desperately to hide.
+Keep reading to learn about 10 of these famous incidents that medical companies try desperately to hide.

 10The University of Minnesota Seroquel Experiment